-Chart 3.47 Equity to asset ratios of life insurance companies linked insurance policies markedly dropped by 28.08% year on year.
+From the beginning of 2020 onwards, a cut in credited interest rates by insurance companies and a new measure implemented by the FSC to enhance sound management of investment-linked insurance policies linked to target maturity bond funds, affected consumers' willingness to purchase new insurance policies.
+As a result, the first-year premiums (FYPs) from traditional as well as investment-linked insurance policies markedly dropped by 28.08% year on year.
 In 2021 Q1, the FYPs from traditional insurance policies continued to shrink.
-However, the FYPs from investment-linked insurance policies rebounded significantly, fueled by buoyant buying sentiment in such policies as stock markets in the US and Taiwan hit new highs.
+However, the FYPs from investmentlinked insurance policies rebounded significantly, fueled by buoyant buying sentiment in such policies as stock markets in the US and Taiwan hit new highs.
 As a result, the FYPs from traditional and investment-linked insurance policies picked up and increased by 10.19% year on year.